The source of the solution is here, my problem was real!

 So, HP, Hewlett Packard, you F@!^%#$-ing B@#&$%ards, blocking non-HP toners is so stupid, low-blowing and unbelievable, I am thinking about calling my lawyer to see if that is even legal, blocking me to use the more enonomical printer-supplies-brand I prefer and costing me a day of waiting for a newly ordered toner and a couple of hours of aggravation before I could solve this issue with finally a firmware downgrade.

-Anyway, below the solution, which I copied from the other website:
+Anyway, below the solution, which I copied and corrected from the other website:

 The latest firmware upgrade forces you to use genuine toner.